logo image

 RS Home

-Mary Queen of Scots Visitor Centre is in the Borders Town of Jedburgh, 48 miles southeast of Edinburgh, 10 miles north of the Border with England at Carter Bar.
+Mary Queen of Scots Visitor Centre is in the Borders Town of Jedburgh, 48 miles southeast of Edinburgh, 10 miles north of the Border with England at Carter Bar, built from the 1500s.

 For Images on Mobile swipe right